matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 * JDBC or Java Database Connectivity is a specification from Core Java that provides a standard abstraction for java app to communicate with various databases.
 * JDBC API along with the database driver is capable of accessing database.
-* JDBC is a base framework ort standard for frameworks like Hibernate, Spring Data JPA, MyBatis etc.
+* JDBC is a base framework or standard for frameworks like Hibernate, Spring Data JPA, MyBatis etc.

 **Steps in JDBC to access DB.**